Build File

 directory.

-The set of source files accessible to a build file is also known as its build
+The set of source files accessible to a build file is also known as its

-package.
-The way to refer to code across build packages is to create build
+build package.
+The way to refer to code across

-rules and use deps
+build packages is to create build rules and use deps

 to refer to that code.
-Going back to the previous example,

-wants to depend on code
+wants to depend on code in

-has a build rule like:
+file would have a build rule

 java_library(